Aeindus/IFilterShellView/README.md

 ## Installing the binaries
 To install the latest version of the plugin `IFilterShellView` you have to download the latest binaries from <a href="https://github.com/Aeindus/IFilterShellView/releases/tag/published">the release page</a> and install them.
 You can choose to either download the installer or download the portable version.

-### Warning
-If you choose to `upgrade` to a newer version then you must uninstall the previous version.
-Only afterwards you may proceed with the process of installing the newer version.

 ## Getting Started
 After the intallation is complete, run the recently installed image named distinctively `IFilterShellView.exe`.
 It can be found inside the installation folder (either the default one or the one set by you during the installation).